Will Doherty

 Formatted multilingual and monolingual software documentation in French, German, Portuguese, and Spanish.

-1997 Bowne Global Solutions, Inc., San Francisco, California
+1997 Bowne Global Solutions, Inc. (sold to Lionbridge), San Francisco, California

 General Manager